Every Targaryen in 'House of the Dragon' Explained

 House of the Dragon is one of 2022's most anticipated TV shows.
-While HBO's blockbuster takes place in the King's Landing we all remember, the citizens new to us.
-Given that it takes place about 200 years before Game of Thrones kicks off, there are no familiar faces to cling to.
+While HBO's fantasy blockbuster takes place in the King's Landing we all remember from Game of Thrones, its citizens are new to us.
+Given that it takes place about 200 years before Thrones kicks off, there are no familiar faces to cling to.

 That can make getting into House of the Dragon a challenge at first.
 There are so many new characters, and so many complex relationships, that it can be a little overwhelming at first.
-This list of key Targaryens should help make sense of the chaos.
-Note that there are House of the Dragon Episode 1 spoilers below.
+This list of key Targaryens should help make sense of the chaos as we go along.
+Note that there are House of the Dragon episode 1 spoilers below.

 Aegon the Conquerer